 Support colleagues to co-ordinate a response to needs.
 Engage with parents to keep them fully aware and involved.

 Monitor and evaluate the effectiveness of the support and its impact on the child’s progress.
-Compare progress with peers who started at the same baseline, with previous rates of progress, with the attainment gap between peers.
+Compare progress with peers who started at the same baseline, with previous rates of progress and with the attainment gap between peers.

-If a child is at the ‘SEN Support’ stage, parents will be invited to an IEP (Individual Education Plan) meeting three times each year.
+If a child is at the ‘SEN Support’ stage, parents will be invited to discuss the Provision Map at a meeting three times each year.
+The first two meetings will form part of the Parent Consultation Meeting (additional time will be provided for this) and the third meeting will be with the SENCO.
+If a children receives SSSEN support, all three meetings will be with the SENCO.
 The purpose of these meetings is to review previous targets and set new ones for the coming term.
 These targets are set in consultation with teachers, parents, teaching assistants, children and outside agencies where necessary.
 At the end of the academic year, parents will receive a written report for their child.
 The SENCO is available to discuss progress at any other time during the year.